Holistic Therapy Consultant - Gold Coast - Canungra

 What to eat .... first, eat your veggies, and if at all possible source organic produce.

-Glycaemic Index.
 The GI ranks carbohydrates according to their effect on blood glucose levels.
 The lower the GI, the slower the rise in blood sugars, glucose levels.
 Low GI foods are foods with a GI less than 55.
-Another way to slow down blood glucose levels is to combine vegetables with healthy unsaturated fats, such fishoils, salmon, or olive oils, or similar.
+Another way to slow down blood glucose levels is to combine vegetables with healthy fats, such as fish oils, salmon, flaxseed, or olive oils, and similar.

 The green in plant life repairs and rejuvenates human tissue.
 The chlorophyll in green pigment is the life-force of the plant, and this force provides life-giving materials for the human body.